keithalewis/lac/README.md

 Use `load` to specify the signature of the function and `call` to call it with the specified signature.

-A _dictionary_ is available for associating keys with values Use `> key value` to put `value` in the dictionary and `< key` to retrieve it.
+A _dictionary_ is available for associating keys with values.
+Use `> key value` to put `value` in the dictionary and `< key` to retrieve it.

 ## Parse